The Bachelor of Science (BS) degree program in Health and Exercise Science is designed

 to train students who plan to work in the health, fitness and sport fields or to prepare students for graduate studies in Health and Exercise Science or related fields.
 The undergraduate program consists of a single core curriculum emphasizing applied science and professional preparation in combination with an elective block sufficiently broad to allow students to develop strong preparation in an area of personal interest related to health and exercise.
 A minor in Health and Exercise Science also available at the undergraduate level for non-HES majors.

 Students interested in entering the HES undergraduate degree program must apply for matriculation into the upper division HES core curriculum.
-Approximately fifty (50) students will be accepted into the HES undergraduate degree program each Fall and Spring semester.
 The application deadlines are September 30 for Spring admission and January 30 for Fall admission.
 Final admission to HES is a competitive process that is based on the following criteria: 1) prerequisite course GPA, and 2) combined retention GPA.

 Students will be selected for admission from a pool of applicants who have completed all prerequisite coursework, have both prerequisite and combined retention GPA of 2.75 or higher, and have submitted all required HES application materials.
 Please note that due to limited resources for this program not all students with the minimum 2.75 GPA are admitted.
 Depending on the number of applicants and their GPA distributions, the minimum GPA required for consideration may not be competitive and does not guarantee admission.